-On June 8, 2011, a Notice of Action was filed with the Ontario Superior Court of Justice in connection with a proposed securities class action lawsuit against the Company, certain directors and officers of the Company, the Company's current and former auditors, and various underwriters involved in prior equity and debt offerings completed by the Company.
+The Company and certain of its officers and directors, along with the Company's current and former auditors, technical consultants and various underwriters involved in prior equity and debt offerings, have been named as defendants in four class action lawsuits.
+Three of these class action lawsuits were filed in the Ontario Superior Court of Justice on June 8, 2011, June 20, 2011 and July 20, 2011.
+One class action was filed in the Québec Superior Court on June 8, 2011.
 Additional law firms in both the United States and Canada have announced that they are investigating the Company and certain officers and directors thereof with respect to potential additional class action lawsuits.